Azeez-Ismaila/todo-react-app/README.md

 <h1 align="center">Todo React App  📝</h1>
+## This is a react app i got online for me to test docker containerization and ci/cd using github actions.
 <p align="center">
   🖊️ A simple Todo App built using <a href="https://reactjs.org/">React</a> and <a href="https://mantine.dev/">Mantine UI</a>
 </p>